What's on this page?

 An in-depth description of the PRINCE2 project management method is provided in the PRINCE2 Manual – Managing Successful Projects with PRINCE2, which has been designed to be a role-specific handbook for project managers, team managers and project support.

-The two levels of examination (accredited by the APM Group) available on an individual basis in the PRINCE2 Method are Foundation and Practitioner.
-The Cabinet Office, the creator of PRINCE2, provides essential advice and guidance on both exams in Passing the PRINCE2 Exams.
+There are currently three levels of PRINCE2 qualifications available to inidividuals.
+AXELOS, the owner of PRINCE2, provides essential advice and guidance on both of the Foundation and Practitioner exams in Passing the PRINCE2 Exams.
 This book has been updated to reflect the latest changes in PRINCE2 and provides multiple choice questions and specimen answers to typical project management situations.

 PRINCE2 Practitioners have to re-register every three to five years by sitting and passing a Practitioner-level re-registration examination.
 Passing the PRINCE2 Exams will also be of aid to individuals studying for this exam.

-Find out everything you need to know on PRINCE2 on our designated page.
+Find out everything you need to know on PRINCE2 on our page.

 PMBOK – Project Management Body of Knowledge

-The Project Management Body of Knowledge (PMBOK) is a Project Management standard developed by the Project Management Institute (PMI) institute in the United States.
+The Project Management Body of Knowledge (PMBOK) is a library of best practices in the field of project management developed by the Project Management Institute® (PMI®) institute in the United States.
 PMBOK consists of processes and knowledge areas that are generally accepted as best practice in the Project Management field.

-Find out everything you need about PMBOK on our designated information page.
+Find out everything you need about PMBOK on our information page.

 OPM3 – Organisational Project Management Maturity Model